ckopec-dev/Stem-Cheatsheets/Chemistry.md

 - Lower sample into water (without it touching bottom)
 - Take weight measurement, e.g. 14.2g
 - Specific gravity is weight of sample / weight in water, e.g. 36.2 / 14.2 = 2.55

+## Various techniques

+### Make a 2% solution

+- Add 1g solute to 40 ml distilled water.
+If desired, heat to reduce dissolving time.
+- Pour solution in to 100 ml graduated cylinder.
+- Add distilled water to bring it to 50 ml.

+### Make a 10% solution

+- Add 5g solute to 40 ml distilled water.
+If desired, heat to reduce dissolving time.
+- Pour solution in to 100 ml graduated cylinder.
+- Add distilled water to bring it to 50 ml.

+### Make phenolphthalein indicator solution

+- Dissolve 0.05g phenolphthalein powder in 50 ml denatured alcohol.

+### Make iodine indicator

+- Dissolve 0.10g corn starch in 5 ml distilled water.
+- Heat 100 ml water to boiling.
+- Add mixture to boiling water and stir to combine.
+- Remove from heat and let cool.
+- Solution turns bright blue when iodine is present.
+- Can test with medicinal iodine tincture.

+### Detect acids

+- Acids turn blue litmus paper red.

+### Detect bases

+- Bases turn red litmus paper blue.
+-	Bases turn phenolphthalein solution pink.

+### Decantation

+- Let liquid stand until insoluble matter has settled.
+- Pour off the liquid.

+### Filtration

+- Pass liquid through a funnel lined with filter paper.
+- Cleared liquid is called "filtrate".

+### Evaporation

+- Boiling away the liquid to reveal the solid.

+ ### Crystallization

+- The result of evaporation.

+### Saturization

+- Add solute into a solution until no more will dissolve at a given temperature.

+### Solutions

+- An x% solution has x% of solute dissolved in solution.
+- The solution is by volume and the solute is by weight.

+### Titration

+- Neutralize an acid or base to determine its strength.